Beibeng Township

 Beibeng Township is a strategic point in China's frontier defense.
 In 1962, it was a battlefield of the Sino-Indian War during which People's Liberation Army captured territory south of the Brahmaputra and other areas controlled by India, but subsequently withdrew.
 India regained control of the land south of the McMahon Line in 1963.
 Today, the Sino-Indian Line of Actual Control is located in the west, one kilometer south of Barra Hill.

+Climate

+Beibeng township has a monsoonal humid subtropical climate (Cwa) with warm and relatively dry winters and hot, very rainy summers.
+It is one of China's most humid Administrative divisions.